 Besides the #MitzvahQUEST boards and social media aspects of the Mitzvah Project, there are two more pieces.

-- Joel Swedlove, our Director of Youth Programs and Informal Education, and Rabbi Marina Yergin, our Assistant Rabbi, will check in with you once a month by text message (if applicable) or phone call.
-Rabbi Yergin will reach out once via text message and two weeks later, Joel Swedlove will reach out with a personal phone call.
+- Ross Halfant, our Social Justice Fellow, and Rabbi Marina Yergin, our Assistant Rabbi, will check in with you once a month by text message (if applicable) or phone call.
+Rabbi Yergin will reach out once via text message and two weeks later, Ross Halfant will reach out with a personal phone call.
 By doing these things, you will develop stronger relationships with our clergy and staff, see that you are personally cared about, and receive encouragement along your B’nei Mitzvah process.

 We are so excited to embark on this journey with you!
 Please let me know if you have any questions!